Rin Ushiyama Rin Ushiyama, 2025

 Personal profile

-My first academic monograph, published by Oxford University Press (British Academy Monographs Series, 2022), is titled Aum Shinrikyo and religious terrorism in Japanese collective memory.
-This book offers a detailed and multi-perspectival analysis of the long-term social, political, and cultural consequences of Aum Shinrikyō's violent crimes and terrorist attacks that culminated in the deadly assault on the Tokyo subway on March 20, 1995.
+My first monograph, Aum Shinrikyo and religious terrorism in Japanese collective memory (Oxford University Press, 2022), reconstructs the long-term consequences of Aum Shinrikyō’s crimes and terrorist attacks that culminated in the deadly sarin gas attack on the Tokyo subway in March 1995.
 Described as 'a definitive account of a famous modern Japanese tragedy', this book explores how the Aum Affair developed as a 'cultural trauma' in Japanese collective memory following the Tokyo attack.
-Interrogating an array of sources including mass media reports and interviews with victims and ex-members, it reveals the multiple clashing narratives over the causes of Aum's violence, the efficacy of 'brainwashing' and 'mind control', and whether capital punishment is justified.
-It shows that although cultural trauma construction requires the use of moral binaries such as 'good vs. evil', 'pure vs. impure', and 'sacred vs. profane', the entrenchment of such binary codes in commemorative processes can ultimately hinder social repair and reconciliation.
+Interrogating an array of sources including mass media reports and interviews with victims and ex-members, it reveals the multiple clashing narratives about the causes of Aum's violence, the efficacy of ‘brainwashing’ and ‘mind control’, and whether capital punishment is justified.
+The book shows that the entrenchment of binary codes like ‘good-evil’ and ‘victims-perpetrators’ in commemorative processes can ultimately hinder social repair and reconciliation.
+The book has been positively reviewed in journals including Social Forces and Nova Religio.

-My publications have also appeared in peer-reviewed journals including The British Journal of Sociology, Theory and Society, American Journal of Cultural Sociology, Memory Studies, Journal of Classical Sociology, and International Journal of Politics, Culture, and Society.
+My publications have appeared in numerous peer-reviewed journals such as The Sociological Review, The British Journal of Sociology, Theory and Society, American Journal of Cultural Sociology, Memory Studies, Journal of Classical Sociology, and International Journal of Politics, Culture, and Society.

-I am currently a Co-Editor of Cultural Sociology, and the Review Editor for the International Journal of Politics, Culture and Society, for which I also serve as an Editorial Board member.
+I am currently Co-Editor of Cultural Sociology, and Editorial Board Member for the International Journal of Politics, Culture and Society.

 Research Supervision

-I welcome PhD applications, especially in areas of memory studies, cultural sociology, social theory, and Sociology of East Asia.
+I welcome PhD applications, especially in areas of memory studies, cultural sociology of violence, and social theory.

 Expertise related to UN Sustainable Development Goals